 DOWN IN THE JUNGLE

-It was a good idea to jump on a vine and swing on over to the Jungle Bar last 8 as management was celebrating its 2nd Anniversary with dancers from various bars competing to see who was the best of the best.
+It was a good idea to jump on a vine and swing on over to the Jungle Bar last 8th as management was celebrating its 2nd Anniversary with dancers from various bars competing to see who was the best of the best.
 I’m happy to report that the popular Shane, previously with Cuddles Bar is now managing at the Jungle and the dedicated pool players from Cuddles are there most nights to accept challenges on the table.
-I noticed that while all eyes were fixed on the ladies doing their thing on stage the pool players never played attention at all, their eyes remained on the pool game at hand.
+I noticed that while all eyes were fixed on the ladies doing their thing on stage the pool players never played attention at all; their eyes remained on the pool game at hand.
 I mentioned this later in the evening and wondered how they could remain so oblivious to the ladies on stage.
 The mystery was solved when they introduced me to their wives and girlfriends sitting next to them.
 It was a fun evening and the ladies worked hard to entice customers to buy a garland of flowers to put around their necks.
-Each garland cost P100 and the winners were decided by the dancer with the most flowers.
+Each garland cost P100 and the dancer with the most flowers decided the winners.

 KEEPING UP WITH CLEOPATRA